wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

+= 1.1.5 =

+* Fixed: a bug that the plugin requirement check did not work as of v1.1.3.
+* Improved: the response speed when first accessing the setting page.

 = 1.1.4 =

-* Fixed: a bug that shortcode did not work as of 1.1.3.
+* Fixed: a bug that shortcode did not work as of v1.1.3.

 = 1.1.3 =
 * Supported: WordPress 3.5